 Cost of education in Hong Kong

 While these schools are costly, they offer expats the ease of moving around the world without disrupting their children's education.
-These schools also often offer exceptional teaching standards and facilities while boasting a wider range of extracurricular activities.
+These schools also often offer exceptional teaching standards and facilities, while boasting a wider range of extracurricular activities.

 Cost of healthcare in Hong Kong

 Most expats organise a private insurance plan through their employer.
-The cost of this will vary depending on the level of coverage they choose, their age and lifestyle habits such as smoking.
+The cost of this will vary depending on the level of coverage they choose, their age, and lifestyle habits such as smoking.
 Expats can reduce the cost by shopping around to find the most cost-effective cover for them and their needs.

 Cost of groceries and shopping in Hong Kong

-There is no shortage of Western items on international supermarket shelves: Tim Tams and Vegemite for the Australian market, graham crackers and ranch dressing for US expats, and Tiptree Jam and Marmite for the Brits – not to mention the Japanese supermarkets, Thai food shops and Philippines speciality stores stocking culinary assets from home.
+There is no shortage of Western items on international supermarket shelves: Tim Tams and Vegemite for the Australian market, graham crackers and ranch dressing for US expats, and Tiptree Jam and Marmite for the Brits.
+Not to mention the Japanese supermarkets, Thai food shops, and Philippines speciality stores stocking culinary assets from home.

 Cost of entertainment and eating out in Hong Kong

-As is the case with accommodation, alcohol is fairly pricey in Hong Kong.
+Alcohol is fairly pricey in Hong Kong.
 Revellers looking to enjoy a regular night out in the city-state must be prepared to pay handsomely at some high-end bars and clubs.
 There are ways to save a few bucks while enjoying a night out; expats can try out some spots frequented by locals and visit the bars away from the tourist areas.

 Since food in Hong Kong is largely affordable, it follows that eating out in the city-state is also fairly reasonable.
 As in most Asian cities, Hong Kong has a strong street food culture, which can be cheap and tasty.
 Expats looking for the finer things will have plenty of options, but these will come at a higher price.